omar-ogm/3d_reconstruction/README.md

 The (X,Y,Z) coordinates will be the same for the two rays, this is the restriction for the two rays to intersect, share a point.
 Then I have 5 variables (X,Y,Z, kl, kr) and 6 equations (each equation of the straight line can be seen as 3 equations each, one for the X, one for the Y and one for the Z coordinate).

-If I leave alone the **a vector** and reorder terms I obtained the following system:
+If I isoleta the **a vector** and reorder terms I obtained the following system:

 <img src="./resources/linear_system.PNG" alt="straight line equation" />